wri/demographic-identifier/README.md

 Input data should be in the form of a compressed streaming JSON returned from the Twitter API.
 The `download_data.R` script will identify all user profile images in the API results and download every image to the `img` folder.

 #### 2. Age and gender identification
-Running, in order, the `age-gender-image.py` and `gender_age` scripts will create a .CSV in the `results` folder estimating the age and gender of each twitter handle.
+Running, in order, the `age-gender-image.py` and `gender_age.R` scripts will create a .CSV in the `results` folder estimating the age and gender of each twitter handle.

 #### 3. Ethnicity identification
 Ethnicity is estimated using the Python package [ethnicolr](https://github.com/appeler/ethnicolr) which uses character-level RNN to predict race from first and last name.
 After install, ethnicity can be estimated using the following bash script